sqlparser/sqlflow_public/doc/widget/readme.md

 # SQLFlow widget
-The SQLFlow widget is a Javascript library that lets your web page visualize the data lineage instantly.
+The SQLFlow widget is a Javascript library that enables instantaneous data lineage visualisation on your website.

 The SQLFlow widet must work together with the Gudu SQLFlow backend in order to visualize the data lineage and provides an actionable diagram.